nickassafkirk/Cartel-Coffee/README.md

 ## Overview

 The purpose of this project is to build a mobile responsive website for a new coffee shop in Dublin called Cartel coffee.
 By creating this site the business wants to increase their online visibility, increase revenue and to attract new customers to their business.
 They wish to introduce the ability to receive takeaway orders and start selling coffee and associated products online.
-They want to use the site as a platform to update customers on business changes and news and as a means to continue trading if restaurant is forced to close during Covid-19 lockdown restrictions.
+They want to use the site as a platform to update customers on business updates and as a means to continue trading if their restaurant is forced to close during Covid-19 lockdown restrictions.
 The goal of this project is to build a mobile first site which meets the intial business needs while providing an excellent user experience for site users.

 **NB:** *This is a fictional business created for educational purposes only*